 Who do I call if I have questions?

 You can call KeyTalk toll free at (866) 457-2254 and press "2" 2 to speak with a local representative from 8:00 a.m. to 5:00 p.m.
 Pacific Time or press "0" to speak with a National Call Center representative from 6:00 a.m. to 5:00 p.m.
 Pacific Time.

 Headquartered in Colorado, Empower Retirement is the division of Great-West Life & Annuity Insurance Company that focuses on providing the highest quality retirement plan services to employers and employees of government entities, such as the County of Orange.
 Empower Retirement is one of the leading providers of such services to county, city and state governments.

 What seminars are available to me?

-Great-West Retirement Services offers a variety of educational seminars on financial topics.
+Empower Retirement offers a variety of educational seminars on financial topics.
 They are meant to provide you with a broad-based understanding of your County of Orange Defined Contribution Program and increase your knowledge of investment terms and concepts, from the most basic to quite advanced.
 They also provide you with the necessary tools to manage your account in a manner which promotes long-term financial security.
 Some of the available seminars are:

 1 Withdrawals from all Plans are subject to ordinary income tax (no age requirement).